DunderAlexander/e-commerce/README.md

 Welcome to QuickCart, an e-commerce app built with Vite, React, react-router-dom, Redux Toolkit, Tailwind, and Firebase.

+## Live Demo

+Check out the live demo of QuickCart at https://e-commerce-quickcart.netlify.app/.

 ## Features

 - Carousel with ads on main page